 Proofreading tops the list of side hustles for stay at home moms with strong grammar skills and attention to detail.
 You'll review documents, books, and articles to improve clarity, accuracy, and flow.

-- Requires sustained focus and precision
+Con: Requires sustained focus and precision.

 18. Content Creator: Niche Blogger or Vlogger